Hi friends!

 A: I think the best oven for baking is the oven you know.

 Your gas oven could be 100 years old and heat to 400 degrees F when the dial says 350 degrees F but if you know that, maybe you prop the door open with a towel for the first 10 minutes of baking.
-Knowing and learning how to work with the quirks of the oven you bake with most often is your key to success.
+I know with my oven in New Orleans, I need to turn the oven off and on, resetting it to 350 degrees F after I put in a tray of cookies.
+I know that oven loses heat really quickly and turning the oven off and on hard starts the fan and heat element to get the oven back to temperature quickly.

 Back when I worked as a professional bakers, so much of the new baker training was just about… the oven!
-Its name, its quirks, its likes, dislikes, random aggressions.
+Its name, its quirks, its likes, dislikes, its random aggressions.
+Knowing and learning how to work with the quirks of the oven you bake with most often is your key to success.

 So, how do you get to know your oven?

-To start of course, you’ll bake in it a lot.
+To start, of course, you’ll bake in it a lot.
 You’ve probably done that.
 Think about what you notice in baking.
 One side of your cake more browned than the other?
 A burnt cookie bottom?
 Think about what your oven has told you from your past baking adventures.

 Here’s how the sliced bread oven test works: